I’m sure you all know by now that we spent today at the Italian Grand Prix. Formula Una!

 We arrived at Monza by train (of course!).
 When we arrived there was a fleet of free buses awaiting us to take all the fans to the circuit which took about 15 minutes.
 We got chatting to an American couple who’d lost their tickets the day before and been reissued with replacements by their tour company.
 Get this though, they originally had a grandstand seat on the parabolica but got upgraded (for free) to an air conditioned box overlooking the grid!!!
 Lucky Yanks!

 We arrived at the circuit and headed for the back of the circuit where there were lots of General Admission areas that still had space.
 Our spot overlooked the exit of the ’Variante Ascari’.
 There were two fences between us and the track.
-One at nipple height and another at 12-15ft high.
+One at chest height and another at 12-15ft high.
 No chance of looking over this then, only through it!

 The noise.
 Oh wow!
 The noise!
 It was just simply incredible.
 I mean, we must have only been 5-10m from the cars as they booted it driving down towards the Parabolica.
 Full throttle sounds goooooooood!